Added an update log

 Now, I'm not saying that it was smart of me to have done this, but it's pretty fun to look back on.

 The Browser Wars

 Up untill 1 and a half years ago, my school only let us use Internet Explorer.
-Supposedly, the reason for this was for security reasons -- apparently the surveillance and motioring software the school used was only good enough to run on IE. Like many schools, we couldn't install any programs onto the computers, however, a friend and I figure out that we could install web browsers.
+Supposedly, the reason for this was for security reasons -- apparently the surveillance and motioring software the school used was only good enough to run on IE. Like many schools, we couldn't install any programs onto the computers, however, a friend and I figured out that we could install web browsers.
 Naturally, this was great news; no more IE!
 Our first move was to install Chrome.
 After installing it, we we're creasing at the fact that everyone else in the class was using a shit browser and we were gods in our own league.
 After a while however, Chrome vanished from our accounts.
 It was clear that one of the admins picked up on the fact that we were using Chrome and going against their Internet Explorer cult.
-Without much though, we re-downloaded it and we were off again.
+Without much thought, we re-downloaded it and we were off again.

 After a few times of this happening, we tried it again.
 This time, an Impero pop-up appeared: